alvarobrito/xenon-i18next/README.md

 # \<xenon-i18next\>

-Internationalization polymer component based on the i18next library
+Internationalization polymer component based on the i18next library (WORK IN PROGRESS!...)

 ## Install the Polymer-CLI